fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 At this point, it all might seem like we just did a lot of changes for nothing, to get **the same result**. 🤔

 But normally we will create **lots of other test functions**.
-And now all the boilerplate and complexity is **writen only once**, in those two fixtures.
+And now all the boilerplate and complexity is **written only once**, in those two fixtures.

 Let's add some more tests: